vespene-io/_old_vespene/docs/source/access.rst

 The contents of the keys do not have to be shared with users who can access the Vespene UI, but they can still use them when launching the project.

 SSH keys uploaded *ARE* private keys, which are stored using Vespene encryption plugins in the database.

 Build isolation as described in :ref:`workers` is used to prevent the build scripts from accessing the database.
 As described in more detail in
 :ref:`security`, SSH keys given to Vespene should be deploy keys exclusively used by the Vespene system only, and frequently rotated.
 Key management may be modified in a future release.
-Keys given to Vespene should be unique for the purpose of use *by* Vespene to enable easy rotation.
+For improved security, keys given to Vespene should be unique for the purpose of use *by* Vespene to enable easy rotation.

-To use SSH keys it is required that workers are started wrapped with the 'ssh-agent' process, as described in :ref:`workers` and this is done automatically if you generate Vespene's supervisor config as according to the :ref:`setup` instructions.
+To use SSH keys it is required that workers are started wrapped with the 'ssh-agent' process, as described in :ref:`workers` and this is done automatically if you generate Vespene's supervisor config according to the :ref:`setup` instructions.

 Also note that there is no differentiation between SSH keys provided for access to a SCM or a machine, both are available for both purposes.
 If this is concerning, provide dedicated keys for specific purposes.